ni/nimi-python/docs/nirfsg/class.rst

-            .. tip:: This method can be called on specific waveform within your :py:class:`nirfsg.Session` instance.
+            .. tip:: This method can be called on specific waveforms within your :py:class:`nirfsg.Session` instance.
-                Use Python index notation on the repeated capabilities container waveform to specify a subset, and then call this method on the result.
+                Use Python index notation on the repeated capabilities container waveforms to specify a subset, and then call this method on the result.

-                Example: :py:meth:`my_session.waveform[ ... ].set_waveform_burst_start_locations`
+                Example: :py:meth:`my_session.waveforms[ ... ].set_waveform_burst_start_locations`

-                To call the method on all waveform, you can call it directly on the :py:class:`nirfsg.Session`.
+                To call the method on all waveforms, you can call it directly on the :py:class:`nirfsg.Session`.

                 Example: :py:meth:`my_session.set_waveform_burst_start_locations`